roosephu/pepper/README.md

 3. Search.
 4. Export.
 5. BibTeX support.
 6. Browser extensions (possibly together with a server).
+7. Drag and drop